richiewahidin/STDHelpWebsite/README.md

     d) Treatment Services based on type of STD
     e) Phone Number

-# instances of each model must connect to instances of at least two other models:
+# Instances of each model must connect to instances of at least two other models:
 1)
     A) Different treatment centers in the city (model 3).
     B) Information about STDs in the city (model 2).